-The Diocesan Pastoral Assembly was established by Bishop Deenihan in May 2022.
+The Diocesan Pastoral Council was established by Bishop Deenihan in May 2022.
 It is a representative body of the diocesan community comprised of clergy, religious, and lay people working in close partnership with the Bishop.
 Its fundamental task is to discern the pastoral needs of the diocese and explore ways to support Bishop Deenihan in responding adequately to those needs.

 of collaboration and co-responsibility between the bishop, priests, and